 Vanilla Cream Brownies

-Brownie base (modified from "the Fannie Farmer Baking Book" by Marion Cunningham)
+Brownie base (modified from "the Fannie Farmer Baking Book" by Marion Cunningham)preheat oven to 350

 grease and flour or spray a 8x8 pan